 Hinton St George

-After a successful 2021 event, the Jubilee Wood Wassail will open at 6:15pm for free spicy mulled cider and apple juice, followed at 6.30pm by a procession led by the Lord of Misrule and Lyme Morris along a candlelit path to the centre of the wood.
-Here you’ll be entertained by Lyme Morris and rousing wassail songs.
-The Lord of Misrule will close the ceremony by presentation of cider and toast to the guardian tree, followed by a cacophony of sound to frighten the devil away and ensure a good apple harvest next year.
+The Jubilee Wood Wassail will feature a procession led by the Lord of Misrule along a candlelit path to the centre of the wood.
+Here you’ll be entertained with rousing wassail songs.
+The Lord of Misrule will close the ceremony by presenting cider and toast to the guardian tree, followed by a cacophony of sound to frighten the devil away and ensure a good apple harvest next year.
 Click here for more information.

 Community Farm Wassail